mslmio/sdk-nodejs/README.md

         console.error(error);
     });
 ```

-## Running tests

-In order to run the tests, run:

-    $ npm test

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have suggestions,
-feel free to open an [issue](https://github.com/mslmio/sdk-nodejs/issues) or
+If you encounter any issues or have suggestions, feel free to open an
-submit a pull request.
+[issue](https://github.com/mslmio/sdk-nodejs/issues) or submit a pull request.

 ## Other Libraries

-There are official Mslm client libraries available for many languages including
-Go, Java, Swift etc.
+There are official Mslm API client libraries available for many languages including Go, Java, Swift etc.

 ## About Mslm

-mslm focuses on producing world-class business solutions.
-It’s the
+Mslm focuses on producing world-class business solutions.
+It’s the bread-and-butter of our business to prioritize
-bread-and-butter of our business to prioritize quality on everything we touch.
+quality on everything we touch.
 Excellence is a core value that defines our culture from top to bottom.

 [![image](https://avatars.githubusercontent.com/u/50307970?s=200&v=4)](https://mslm.io/)